poissonconsulting/bbousuite/paper/paper.md

 We compared estimates from `bbouretro` and `bboutools` on anonymized empirical and simulated data.

 [Empirical comparisons](https://poissonconsulting.github.io/bbousuite/articles/empirical-comparisons.html) demonstrate that `bbouretro` methods yield similar estimates to Bayesian fixed-effects models with uninformative priors (\autoref{fig:empirical}).
-By default, `bboutools` uses uninformative priors and these can be adjusted by the user.
+By default, `bboutools` uses uninformative priors (see [here](https://poissonconsulting.github.io/bboutools/articles/priors.html)) and these can be adjusted by the user.
-Estimates from random effects models tend to be less extreme than traditional and fixed effect models.
+Estimates from random effects models tend to be less noisy than traditional and fixed effect models.
 This is explored in more detail below.

 ![Comparison of traditional and Bayesian estimates of survival and recruitment by year.\label{fig:empirical}](figures/methods-compare.png)